Nouns & Gender

 Deutsche Nomen und Genus

 In German, every single noun has a gender — and it's often completely illogical.
 A girl (das Mädchen) is neuter, but a turnip (die Rübe) is feminine.
-Don't panic: there ARE patterns, and millions of people learn them.
+Don't panic: there are patterns, and millions of people learn them.
 You will too.

-German has THREE genders: masculine (der), feminine (die), and neuter (das).
+German has three genders: masculine (der), feminine (die), and neuter (das).
 The gender affects articles, adjectives, and pronouns throughout every sentence.
 Get this wrong, and everything else breaks.

 English used to have grammatical gender too (Old English had it!), but we lost it over time.
 Now we only use gender for people and animals (he/she).
 German kept the full system.